sheisc/COMP9024/Tutorials/Week4/README.md

 allowing us to represent the abstract syntax tree as a binary tree.

+The parse tree is introduced to help us further understand the code in [src/expr.c](./src/expr.c).

+We do not explicitly create the parse tree.

 ### Binary Tree
 A binary tree is a hierarchical data structure wherein each node can have a maximum of two children,